vineethkumarv/sv-wiki/Loops.md

 **Example** -

-Below example shows, the working of the repeat loop.
+The below example shows the working of the repeat loop.
 Here, there are three statements inside the repeat loop. the repeating is for 4 times.

 **Code Snippet**